vlang/v/README.md

 # The V Programming Language

 V is going to be open-sourced in June 2019.
-Early access on May 1.
+Early access on April 15.

 https://vlang.io